samply/bridgehead/README.md

 ``` shell
 sudo /srv/docker/bridgehead/bridgehead install <Project>
 ```

+This will install the systemd units to run and update the bridghead.

 Finally, you need to configure your sites secrets.
 These are places as configuration for each bridgehead system unit.
 Refer to the section for your specific project: